 Practice facilities need to be of the highest standard, and must include a range, short-game area with putting green, and the ability – climate permitting – of hitting range balls from grass as opposed to mats, or artificial tee lines.
 Range balls should ideally be stacked in pyramids, and only quality practice balls used.
 If a ball dispenser is in operation, all tokens must be included as part of the green fee.

 Superb cuisine paired with fine wines should be on the menu for any dining experience after a round of golf, coupled with a selection of local beers and low-alcohol alternatives, all served in a relaxed and stylish atmosphere.
-On-course, and at the halfway house, a range of snacks and hot and cold beverages should be available, with a refreshment cart on-course in hotter climates.
+On-course, and also at the halfway house, a range of snacks and hot and cold beverages should be available, with a refreshment cart on-course in hotter climates.